hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 a show of religion.
 When you yourself come to that stage of pure Sattva, give up fish and meat, by all means.

-Disciple: In the Chhândogya Upanishad (VII. xxvi.
+Disciple: In the Chhāndogya Upanishad (VII. xxvi.
 2) there is this passage, "आहारशुद्धौ सत्त्वशुद्धिः — Through pure food the Sattva quality in a man becomes pure."

 Swamiji: Yes, I know.
-Shankarâchârya has said that the word Âhâra there means "objects of the senses", whereas Shri Râmânuja has taken the meaning of Ahara to be "food".
+Shankarāchārya has said that the word Âhāra there means "objects of the senses", whereas Shri Rāmānuja has taken the meaning of Ahara to be "food".
 In my opinion we should take that meaning of the word which reconciles both these points of view.
 Are we to pass our lives discussing all the time about the purity and impurity of food